 It has only been minutes.
 All of Strathbury is drowned in flames.
-You are fumbling through the smoky haze, cloak pulled over your mouth and nose.
-Your other hand grasps Clarissant as she barrels for the apothecary.
-She knows the way, not you.
+I’m fumbling through the smoky haze, cloak pulled over my mouth and nose.
+My other hand grasps Clarissant as she barrels for the apothecary.
+She knows the way, not me.

-You can hear screams in the night.
-And clicking, scuttling things that you can’t quite see.
+I can hear screams in the night.
+And clicking, scuttling things that I can’t quite see.

-You pull your hand free.
-“Go get Anthea!” you tell Clarissant.
+I pull my hand free.
+“Go get Anthea!”
+I tell Clarissant.
 “I’ll meet you in the apothecary.”

-She narrows her eyes at you.
+She narrows her eyes at me.
 “Why should I trust you?”

-It is all you can do to keep your composure.
-You’re in the middle of a war zone!
-Strathbury burns and smoke stings your eyes and smothers your throat.
+It is all I can do to keep my composure.
+I’m in the middle of a war zone!
+Strathbury burns and smoke stings my eyes and barrels down my throat.
 And she wants to talk about trust.
-“What choice do you have?” you sputter.
-The smoke makes your ultimatum pathetic.
+“What choice do you have?”
+I sputter.
+The smoke makes my ultimatum pathetic.

-She grabs your forearm as you turn.
+She grabs my forearm as I move back.
 It’s squishier than it probably should be.
-But you turn that thought, and your heel, to one side and face her.
+But I turn that thought, and my heel, to one side and face her.
 “Where are you going?” she asks.

 “I need to find Gormund!
 I need to make sure the rest of the town is safe!”

-Images of the slaughter you arrived to flash through your mind’s eye, and you are suddenly more careful of your footing.
+Images of the slaughter I arrived to flash through my mind’s eye, and I are suddenly more careful of my footing.

-The orange glow bathes you in its light.
-You can hear the scuttling coming closer now.
+The orange glow bathes me in its light.
+I can hear the scuttling coming closer now.
 Flashes of dirty bandages.
 There and gone in an instant.

-And then the creature is on top of you, all browning linens and scuttling spiders.
-You should have cleft it in two the moment you saw it, but you fumble with your blade–you’re not used to it yet, see?
-You haven’t grasped edge alignment again.
+And then the creature is on top of me, all browning linens and scuttling spiders.
+I should have cleft it in two the moment I saw it, but I fumble with my blade–I’m not used to it yet.
+I haven’t even grasped edge alignment again.
 So what should be a mortal blow is only glancing, and sends a shower of spiders spilling from underneath the linens.

-The creature’s bandaged hand seizes your throat and you see yet more gray and black spiders worming out of its arm, leaving small depressions in its bandaged form.
-They’re scuttling toward you as the monster’s grip tightens.
-You’re lifted, flailing.
-Your heels knock together as you dangle.
+The creature’s bandaged hand seizes my throat and I see yet more gray and black spiders worming out of its arm, leaving small depressions in its bandaged form.
+They’re scuttling toward me as the monster’s grip tightens.
+I’m lifted, flailing.
+My heels knock together as I dangle.

-You have a sword.
-You know you have a sword.
-But you are nothing more than a frightened boy attacked by a monster that is made of spiders.
-You cannot get your arms to work.
-Just thrust, you tell your arms.
+I have a sword.
+I know I have a sword.
+But I feel like nothing more than a frightened boy attacked by a monster that is made of spiders.
+I cannot get my arms to work.
+Just thrust, I tell my arms.
 Just thrust!
-The spiders are scuttling, pincers snapping and venom dripping and you think, Just thrust!
+The spiders are scuttling, pincers snapping and venom dripping and I think, Just thrust!

-And when you manage the simple deed, you see the fear in your eyes reflected in the monster’s.
+And when I manage the simple deed, I see the fear in my eyes reflected in the monster’s.
 It’s bandages unravel, spilling spiders swiftly decaying.
-But in that quick instant you see something wet and shiny in their eyes.
+But in that quick instant I see something wet and shiny in their eyes.
 Something like tears.
 Or a thank you.

-Something tightens in your throat.
+Something tightens in my throat.
 “Their eyes at least are human.”

 There’s screaming, whirling, clanging, clanking, as blurry forces march through the smoke and flames.
-“Gormund!” you’re howling.
 “Gormund!”
-Your throat is ripping raw.
+I’m howling.
+“Gormund!”
+My throat is ripping raw.
 There are not enough among Strathbury to put up more than a meager defense.

-Your breaths are quick and rattled, raspy.
-You cannot focus on anything.
-You’re just darting around at shapes in the haze.
-You’re trembling as the fire consumed and blackens every home.
+My breaths are quick and rattled, raspy.
+I cannot focus on anything.
+I’m just darting around at shapes in the haze.
+I’m trembling as the fire consumed and blackens every home.

-Then something–someone makes themselves known to you through the darkness.
-A hulking figure who towers over you, charging, charging, charging.
+Then something–someone makes themselves known to me through the darkness.
+A hulking figure who towers over me, charging, charging, charging.

-Then someone else seizes your shoulder and throws you on your back.
+Then someone else seizes my shoulder and throws me on my back.
 The figure charges forward, axe whirling in a deadly arc.
 There’s a wet noise, then.
 Like a bucket falling into a well.
 And the axe is heaved from a dead man’s chest in an arcing spray of blood.
 “Here, One-Eye,” says Gormund.
 “I’m here.”

-“We have to go or we’re all going to die!” you tell him.
+“We have to go or we’re all going to die!”
+I tell him.

-“I have to stay!” you tell him.
+“I have to stay!”
+I tell him.
 “I have to save everyone!
 I have magic.
 I can–”

 “Try it now and you’ll certainly die.
 You’re not trained.
 You’re not going to be able to stop them.”
 He’s out of breath, still swinging.
 “The Harrower was luck.
 You won’t be lucky twice.
 Besides–”

-Something huge and round and gleaming golden sails through the air at you and Gormund, catapulting head-on for you.
-Gormund drags you bodily out of the way as the head of your statue churns up dust and earth as it explodes to the ground and comes to a sliding stop.
+Something huge and round and gleaming golden sails through the air at Gormund and I, catapulting head-on for us.
+Gormund drags me bodily out of the way as the head of my statue churns up dust and earth as it explodes to the ground and comes to a sliding stop.

-“You’re not the only one who knows how to use ambient energies,” Gormund tells you.
+“You’re not the only one who knows how to use ambient energies,” Gormund tells me.

-You wonder what you would look like if someone pushed your ambient back into you, but you tamp down on that thought before it can progress further.
+I wonder what I would look like if someone pushed my ambient back into me, but I tamp down on that thought before it can progress further.
 “Where do I go?
 What do I do?”

-Gormund drags you behind the statue and crouches there with you.
+Gormund drags me behind the statue and crouches there with me.
 Huddled amidst debris and screams and flames and smoke.

 “Out west, there is an old, old place.
 You remember Virengar?”

-(The name hasn’t changed since you left.
+The name hasn’t changed since I left.
 How fortunate.
-Small victories, eh?)
+Small victories, eh?